 There are thousands of different varietals, regions and types of wine.
-Because of the diversity it’s easier to start classifying wine by the way it tastes.
+Because of wine’s diversity, it is easier to start classifying wine by the way it tastes.
 Wine sommeliers identify wines through primary fruit flavors.
 You can too!
-Learn how to taste wine like a pro to identify the basic characteristics of wine.
+Learn how to taste wine like a pro and to identify the basic characteristics of wine.
 These two techniques will build your wine memory.

 How The Infographic Works

 Wines are separated by style, primary flavor and sometimes even an additional grouping of High Tannin, Round or Spicy.
 Here are definitions of the terms:

 - Wines with high tannin feel like they dry out your mouth.
 The sensation is similar to licking a popsicle stick or putting a wet tea bag in your mouth.

 - Round wines tend to have less tannin and balanced acidity on the finish.
 People often describe the sensation as ‘Smooth’ or ‘Lush’ when using wine descriptions.

 - Spicy wines tend to have higher acidity or higher alcohol.
 Imagine the tartness of cranberry juice versus the smoothness of peach juice.